How To Deal With A Narcissist

 Posted Aug 27, 2010

 As a psychiatrist, I strongly believe that it is important to know about the narcissistic personality so you can have realistic expectations when dealing with coworkers, friends, or family members who may have some of these qualities.

-In my new book I describe how to recognize a narcissist.
+In my book on emotional freedom I describe how to recognize a narcissist.
 Here are some ways: Their motto is “Me first!”
 Everything’s all about them.
 They have a grandiose sense of self-importance and entitlement, crave admiration and attention.
 A legend in their own mind, the world is reflected in their image.
 They’ll corner you at a party, recount their life saga.
 Some narcissists are unlikable, flagrant egotists.
 Others can be charming, intelligent, caring--that is, until their guru-status is threatened.
 When you stop stroking their ego or beg to disagree, they can turn on you and become punishing.
 Once you catch onto this pattern, a narcissist seems about as charming as a banana peel.

 These people are so dangerous because they lack empathy, have a limited capacity for unconditional love.
 Sadly, their hearts either haven’t developed or have been shut down due to early psychic trauma, such as being raised by narcissistic parents, a crippling handicap both emotionally and spiritually.
 (The damage of narcissistic parenting is outstandingly detailed in Alice Miller’s Drama of the Gifted Child).
 Hard as it may be to comprehend, these people have little insight into their actions, nor do they regret them.
 Though often highly intuitive, they mainly use intuition for self-interest and manipulation.
 As the Hassidic proverb cautions, “There is no room for God in him that is full of himself.”

 To find out if you’re dealing with a narcissist, ask yourself the following questions from “Emotional Freedom.”